Unit 5 - Practice Quiz

 C. Commercial town

-D. Industrial town
+D. Administrative town

 26 When analyzing the world pattern of urbanization, which of the following trends is most prominent in developing countries compared to developed countries?